How to Reinstate Your Suspended Drivers License in New Mexico

 - Driving with defective equipment – 2 points.

-- Failure to wear safety belt - 2 points.
+- Failure to wear a safety belt – 2 points.

 Note: Order a copy of your driving transcript online to check your current behind-the-wheel status.